For artists and designers, a portfolio is a collection of images that shows the world what they can do. But it’s not just artists who use portfolios.

 For more information about formatting your portfolio, read the "What Format Should You Use?" section in Building Your Portfolio.

-Whether or not you show your portfolio to an employer depends on the type of position you’re interviewing for.
+Whether or not you use a portfolio depends on the type of position you’re interviewing for.

 If you’re not sure whether to bring your portfolio to an interview, ask when you’re arranging the interview.
-If you’re applying for an entry–level position or a position that requires few technical skills, you probably won’t need to bring your portfolio.
+For an entry-level position or a one that requires few technical skills, you probably won’t need to bring your portfolio.
 Nonetheless, it doesn’t hurt to ask.

 Tailoring what you show